 3. Turn your electronics off when not in use

 This is another simple way to save money & be more efficient.
-If you’re not using your small appliances or electronics, make sure you turn them off or even unplug them.
-Some appliances are considered energy vampires and drawn energy even when they’re off or in standby mode.
+If you’re not using your small appliances or electronics make sure you turn them off or even unplug them.
+Some appliances are what’s considered energy vampires and drawn energy even when they’re off or in standby mode.

 4. Keep things full